-- (a) Includes transfers to the Mashantucket Pequot Fund for grants to towns. - (b) CGS Section 4-30a requires that any amount in Estimates and Finals and Pass-Through Entity revenue above \$3,292.5 million in Fiscal Year 2020, \$3,404.9 million in Fiscal Year 2021, \$3,510.4 million in Fiscal Year 2022 and \$3,641.4 million in Fiscal Year 2023 shall be transferred to the Budget Reserve Fund. - (c) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
+- (a) Includes transfers to the Mashantucket Pequot Fund for grants to towns. - (b) CGS Section 4-30a requires that any amount in Estimates and Finals and Pass-Through Entity revenue above \$3,294.2 million in Fiscal Year 2020, \$3,404.9 million in Fiscal Year 2021, \$3,510.4 million in Fiscal Year 2022 and \$3,614.4 million in Fiscal Year 2023 shall be transferred to the Budget Reserve Fund. - (c) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
 The amount of such expenditures is generally the same as the amount of grants received. - (d) Per CGS Section 4-30a, after the accounts for the General Fund have been closed for each fiscal year and the Comptroller has determined the amount of unappropriated surplus or deficit in said fund, after any amounts required by provision of law to be transferred for other purposes have been deducted, the amount of such surplus or deficit shall be transferred by the State Treasurer to/from the Budget Reserve Fund. - (e) Per Public Act No. 19-117 as amended by Public Act No. 19-1 of the December Special Session.
-For a description of highlighted proposed revenue and expenditure changes see STATE GENERAL FUND Budget for Fiscal Years 2020 and 2021. - (f) Per the Comptroller's audited statutory basis financial results dated November 30, 2020 and adjusted by the Office of Policy and Management to exclude expenditures of appropriation carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year.
-See STATE GENERAL FUND Fiscal Year 2020 Operations. - (g) Estimates reflect the Office of Policy & Management's January 20, 2021 monthly forecast letter to the State Comptroller as of the period ending December 31, 2020.
+For a description of highlighted proposed revenue and expenditure changes see STATE GENERAL FUND Budget for Fiscal Years 2020 and 2021. - (f) Per the Comptroller's audited statutory basis financial results dated November 30, 2020 and adjusted by the Office of Policy and Management to exclude expenditures of appropriations carried into the next fiscal year.
+See STATE GENERAL FUND Fiscal Year 2020 Operations. - (g) Per the Comptroller's unaudited statutory basis financial results dated September 30, 2021 and adjusted by the Office of Policy and Management to exclude expenditures of appropriation carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year.
+See STATE GENERAL FUND Fiscal Year 2021 Operations. - (h) Per Special Act No. 21-15 of the 2021 Session of the General Assembly.
+See also STATE GENERAL FUND Budget for Fiscal Years 2022 and 2023. - (i) The Comptroller has provided updated unaudited financial statements included in Appendix II-D which indicates a surplus balance of \$475.9 million for Fiscal Year 2021.
+See Appendix II-D.